 Caring For Your Dog This Christmas

-Creating a safe and festive environment
+Creating a safe and festive environment for your dog

-- Pet-friendly decorations
+Pet-friendly decorations

 When it comes to selecting decorations, keep your pets in mind.
-Try and avoid fragile ornaments that could break easily and pose a choking hazard, and if you go for them make sure they’re far out of the way of your furry friend.
+Try and avoid fragile ornaments that could break easily and pose a choking hazard, and if you go for them, make sure they’re far out of the way of your furry friend.
 Consider using pet-friendly decorations that are non-toxic, something that is more shatterproof and sturdy to withstand curious paws.

-- Secure your Christmas tree
+Secure your Christmas tree

-- Mindful lighting
+Mindful lighting

-- Avoiding harmful festive plants
+Avoid harmful festive plants

 Special holiday treats for dogs

 During the holiday season, you can add a dash of cheer to your pup’s Christmas by spoiling them with a delectable dog treat to celebrate the festive spirit.
-Here is a list of treat ideas to make your pups Christmas super special:
+Here is a list of treat ideas to make your pups’ Christmas super special:

 Homemade dog biscuits: Create festive homemade dog biscuits by mixing peanut butter, pumpkin, and whole wheat flour, shaping them with holiday-themed cookie cutters for a joyous treat.